Marion LeRoy Burton: Leadership in higher education

 He served as president of Smith College (1910–1917), the University of Minnesota (1917–1920) and the University of Michigan (1917–1925).
-His presidency of the University of Minnesota coincided with World War I. As at many other universities, the loyalty of German professors was challenged and several were dismissed by the Regents during his tenure.
+His presidency of the University of Minnesota coincided with World War I. As at many other universities, the loyalty of German professors was challenged, and several were dismissed by the Regents during his tenure.
 He also grappled with the challenge of creating special training for U.S. Army recruits.
 He was a successful lobbyist, creating a 10-year campus building plan and securing an appropriation of $5,000,000 from the legislature, laying the groundwork for building the central mall on the Twin Cities campus.
 He left Minnesota before the buildings were completed, and soon commenced a similar effort in Ann Arbor, Michigan.

 During his time at Michigan, he oversaw the construction of many buildings, earning him the nickname "Burton the builder."
 He prepared a detailed building plan and convinced the people of the state and the legislature to grant the university $4,800,000 for the purchase of land and the erection of new buildings and an increased budget of over a million dollars annually.
 Two years later the legislature of 1923 gave the university over $3,800,000 for buildings and fixed the income of the university from the mill tax at three million dollars per annum.
 Under his leadership, the university built a new hospital, buildings for the literary college, physics department, engineering laboratories, University High School, and medical school and additions to the dental school and heating plant.

 But the legislature was only one source of building funds.
-The beautiful Lawyers Club was erected with funds given by William W. Cook.
+The Lawyer's Club was erected with funds given by William W. Cook.
 William Clements donated funds for the Clements Library.
 Senator James J. Couzens gave money for the Nurses' Home.
 Additional funds were raised for the Yost Field House and the Women's League Building.
 In all, these buildings represented a 69% increase in the size of the physical plant of the university.